Instructions for Authors

 SUPPLEMENTARY MATERIAL Supplementary material may be added, and will be published in the form in which it is received.

-REFERENCES SYSTEM References should follow the Harvard Style and DOI numbers must be included where available.
-Examples
+REFERENCES SYSTEM References should follow the APA style and DOI numbers should be included where available.
+Examples:

 Journal